JimmyJHickey/jimmyjhickey.com/_posts/2019-06-23-ST501-Functions-of-Random-Variables-Homework.md

 # 2.61
 **Find the density of $cX$ when $X$ follow a gamma distribution.
 Show that only $\lambda$ is affected by such a transformation, which justifies calling $\lambda$ a scale parameter.**

-For notation, say $Y = xX$.
+For notation, say $Y = cX$.
 Let's use the CDF method.

 $$
 	\begin{align}